BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 You configure pod anti-affinity through the Pod spec files.
 You can specify a required rule, a preferred rule, or both.
 If you specify both, the node must first meet the required rule, then attempts to meet the preferred rule.

 Lets update our deployment to add an anti-affinity rule.

-If there are still HPAs or VPAs in place in your project you should clean them out.
+> Note: If there are still HPAs or VPAs in place in your project you should clean them out.

 ```yaml
 .